 Bulk uploads are used for mass inventory updates, changes, or additions via a Google Sheets spreadsheet.
 It is helpful for initially setting up a large inventory or making large-scale changes to existing inventory.

 Protected columns are in grey to indicate that you cannot edit the field directly.
 Make any edits in the corresponding "New" column as shown here:

-Any information added to the "New" column will replace the existing information.
+Any information added to the "New" column will replace the existing data.
 You will not see the "New" column when bulk-creating products, vendors, customers, etc, but those changes are coming soon.
-If a column is left blank, nothing will happen to that product and it will not be updated.
+If a column is left blank, nothing will happen to that product, and will not be updated.

-For example, on the Edit Products and Variants spreadsheet, if you are making changes to SKUs during selling hours, it's okay to upload the spreadsheet as is.
-Quantities that are left blank will not be affected when the spreadsheet is imported.
+For example, if you are making changes to SKUs during selling hours on the Edit Products and Variants spreadsheet, it's okay to upload the spreadsheet as is.
+The blank quantity will not be affected when the spreadsheet is imported.

-With so much information in the spreadsheet, it can be hard to pinpoint the information you want to edit.
+With so much information in the spreadsheet, it can take time to pinpoint the information you want to edit.
 Sorting will help that!